Sickness now, then horrible death

 - Terrifying Pet Store Rat: The Swarm of Rats includes several of the hooded (dark head, white body) variety, which is a domesticated strain of rat.

-- Who Wants to Live Forever?: A major theme of the Herzog/Kinski remake.
+- Who Wants to Live Forever?: A major theme.
 It's not so much that he's outliving his loved ones, it's that no one could ever love a monster like him.
 And living forever, eternally unloved, is almost unbearable.
 It's possibly the most tragic interpretation of the Dracula story ever.